-- A stem cell transplant offers the chance of curing MDS. - Healthy bone marrow or stem cells are taken from another person who is compatible with you - Your own bone marrow is destroyed with high doses of chemotherapy.
-The healthy stem cells from the donor are then given to you. - This treatment has many side-effects.
+- A stem cell transplant offers the chance of curing MDS. - Healthy bone marrow or stem cells are taken from another person who is compatible with you. - Your own bone marrow is destroyed with high doses of chemotherapy.
+The healthy stem cells from the donor are then given to you. - This treatment has many side-effects and so isn't suitable for everyone.